AssassinUKG/Writeups/tryhackme/Metamorphosis/readme.md

 ![image](https://user-images.githubusercontent.com/5285547/126408059-0e4b8b9e-4342-49b4-8ca7-31bc86b2a069.png)

-So I started to sniff the traffie to see what was going on
+So I started to sniff the traffic to see what was going on

 ```
 tcpdump -i eth0 -A > tcpdump.out